 Why Does My Sink Keep Blocking?

 There are a few common reasons bathroom and kitchen sinks get clogged repeatedly.
-Build-up of hair, soap scum, and food debris (even if you have a garbage disposal) is a major culprit, as these materials can get tangled and stuck in pipes over time.
+The build-up of hair, soap scum, and food debris (even if you have a garbage disposal) is a major culprit, as these materials can get tangled and stuck in pipes over time.
 Keeping food scraps out of your pipes is the best way to stop kitchen drain blockages before they happen.

 Pouring fats, oils, and grease down the drain also leads to thick blockages as they cool and congeal.
 Old pipes that have accumulated mineral deposits or become corroded can impede drainage systems and cause backups.